 The treatment of hypercalcaemia depends on what is causing it and how severe it is.
-If the levels of calcium in your blood are only slightly high and you do not have any symptoms, your doctor will monitor your condition on an ongoing basis.
-This will involve having blood tests every 6 months to check your calcium levels and kidneys.
-Your doctor may advise you to:
+If the levels of calcium in your blood are only slightly high and you don't have any symptoms, your healthcare provider will probably just monitor your levels regularly.
+This will involve having blood tests every 6 months or so to check your calcium levels and kidneys.
+You may be advised to:

 - drink more water each day to reduce the risk of kidney stones

-- not exceed the recommended dietary calcium intake ie, about 1000 mg per day
+- not exceed the recommended dietary calcium intake, eg, about 1000 mg per day

-- ensure you are getting enough vitamin D.
+- make sure you're getting enough vitamin D.

 If you have extremely high calcium levels in your blood, you may need to be hospitalised.
 This is so a doctor can reduce your calcium levels and monitor you regularly.